google/closure-templates/documentation/reference/functions.md

 Returns the value of the first argument raised to the power of the second argument.

-### `encodeURIComponent(str)` {#encodeURIComponent}

-Escapes the given string according to JavaScript's `encodeURIComponent` semantics, making it safe to embed within a URL query parameter or path segment.

 ### `isFinite(number)` {#isFinite}

 Returns whether the number is finite (i.e., not `NaN` or `Infinity`).